 My use of sans-serif type was influenced by Fred Stingemore’s 1931 London Underground map, and by Paul Shaw, who illustrated the mid-20th Century move to standardize transit information design and wayfinding tools his 2011 book Helvetica and the New York City Subway System.
 Shaw’s 2011 poster for a talk on his book cleverly illustrates the motivation to replace what he called a “competing jungle of signage” with a modern system.
 My use of horizontal type was influenced by Erik Spiekermann, who led the redesign of the passenger information system for Berlin’s transit.

 In addition to existing lines, the map shows how the region is making progress on expanding transit.
 Including future lines and stations helps build awareness of projects that will make it even more convenient to take transit.
 It also makes the map design more durable, because it won’t need to be redrawn to make space for these additions.
-To indicate projects under construction, I used yellow and black striped lines with opaque station markers.
-Proposed services are shown using opaque lines and station markers.
+Services under construction are represented by opaque lines and station markers in the colors of the existing services they will extend or augment.
+Corridors under study are represented by opaque lines and station markers.